angular-gantt/angular-gantt/README.md

 ### How to build
 1. Install [Grunt](http://gruntjs.com/getting-started)
+2. Run `npm install` to install all dependencies
-2. Execute `grant` to build angular-gantt.js and angular-gantt.min.js
+3. Run `grunt` to build angular-gantt.js and angular-gantt.min.js

-Use `grant watch` to build angular-gantt.js on the fly during development.
+Hint: Use `grunt watch` to build angular-gantt.js on the fly during development.

 ### Attributes
 - **auto-expand** (default `false`)